Table of Contents

 Good Mood Mudras

-Try incorporating one of these 10 mudras into your practice, whether during meditation or throughout your day, to balance your energy and harness the natural healing power of your body.
+Try incorporating one of these 10 mudras into your practice, whether during meditation or throughout your day, to balance your energy and tap into the natural healing power of your body.

-For the best results, hold the mudra positions for at least five minutes, applying enough pressure to feel the energy flow without causing your fingertips to turn white.
+For optimal results, hold the mudra positions for at least five minutes, applying enough pressure to feel the energy flow without causing your fingertips to turn white.

 Conclusion